 * cut this section down

 The final major component of EasyAndroid is the Graphical User Interface (GUI).
 From the outset, I knew that the GUI would be perhaps the most important component of the tool, if not at the very least, an essential part.
-Although I could have left the tool as a “command line interface” application and spent the rest of my time enlarging the scope and functionality of the tool, because my target audience is not the old-school experienced programmer who starts programs through command line instead of double clicking, a GUI seemed imperative, or else EasyAndroid would simply be unusable to the target audience.
+Although I could have left the tool as a “command line interface” application and spent the rest of my time enlarging the scope and functionality of the tool, because my target audience is not the old-school experienced programmer who starts programs through command line instead of double clicking, a GUI seemed imperative, or else EasyAndroid would simply be unusable by the target audience.
 Also, as important as it is for the underlying structure to be well-made and versatile, what the user spends the majority of his or her time looking at is the GUI.
 If the user does not understand how to interact with the tool, then any features or capability that it might have are completely useless.
 Consequently, I made a GUI for my tool, rendering the command line interface obsolete.

 Design and Functionality

 In designing the GUI, I first laid out what the essential pieces were.
 Among these pieces were the project properties, a list of widgets the user could add, a panel for the definition and creation of a widget, a list of the current available functions, a list of the currently existing widgets, and lastly, a preview of the Java code equivalent of the user’s project.
-I also originally planned to have a “display AndroidManifest.xml” pop-out, but was did not have time to implement that.
+I also originally planned to have a “display AndroidManifest.xml” pop-out, but did not have time to implement that.

 The GUI can be divided into three major sections: the menu, the header properties, and the components.
-Each of these parts is completely separate from the other parts in the GUI itself, and appear vertically from top to bottom in the order mentioned.
+Each of these parts is completely separate from the other parts in the GUI itself, and appears vertically from top to bottom in the order mentioned.

 The top bar menu is intended to contain all of the “global” commands described in the previous section.
 Those include commands such as save file, open file, exit, build, install, and eventually help.
 A submenu “File” contains the “Save”, “Open”, “Reset”, and “Exit” commands, and a second submenu “Build” contains the “Build Project” and “Install Project” commands.
 As the tool was developed further, more submenus and more items in the submenus would be added of course.
 Furthermore, this design follows the typical Windows user interface model, in which administrative actions and settings are available through the menu, and content-related displays are in the “main window.”

-The header properties section of the GUI maintain all of the project properties: “Project Name”, “Package Name”, “Path”, and “Main Class”.
+The header properties section of the GUI maintains all of the project properties: “Project Name”, “Package Name”, “Path”, and “Main Class”.
 Each of these properties is displayed with editable text fields, though they are set to the default or current values of each property.
 Editing these properties and then building the project will result in a change in the project’s properties.